 She became visible by making platforms sound socially legible

 The SiriusXM materials around her early radio work and her current Business Radio presence make the basic career logic clear.
-Zuckerberg was presented not only as a former tech executive, but as someone who could decode digital culture, platform change, entrepreneurship, and emerging business trends for audiences far beyond Silicon Valley insiders.
+Zuckerberg was presented as a former tech executive and as someone who could decode digital culture, platform change, entrepreneurship, and emerging business trends for audiences far beyond Silicon Valley insiders.

 Zuckerberg found that lane early and kept widening it.